Abstract Submission Information

 Call for Posters Reopened

-The conference committee has reopened the call for Poster Presentations and will be accepting new abstracts until August 7, 2023 at midnight.
+The conference committee has reopened the call for Posters and will be accepting new submissions until August 30, 2025.
 For more details please see the Poster Presentations section under Types of Abstracts, below.
 We look forward to receiving your submission.

-• Abstracts about under-represented groups, vulnerable populations, and the social determinants of health
+• Abstracts particularly focused on under-represented groups, populations experiencing marginalization, and the social determinants of health.

-The conference will be held in person in Hamilton, Ontario, November 14-16, 2024.
+The conference will be held in person in Montreal, Quebec, October 16-18, 2025.
 A selection of the presentations may be recorded live and made available for on-demand viewing following the in-person event to make our conference accessible to as many people as possible.

 Please review the abstract types carefully, to determine what type of presentation best fits the information you want to share.
-Authors are required to present in person in Hamilton (except for digital-only poster presentations) and must pay the registration fee.
+Abstracts must be original work and use evidence-based information rather than anecdotes.
+Author presentations are expected to align with what is submitted in the proposed abstract.
+Authors are required to present in person in Montreal and must pay the registration fee.
 Some presentations may be video recorded for on-demand viewing after the live event.

 Symposium